girlscript/winter-of-contributing/C_CPP/Input & Output Operations/input-&-ouput-operation.md

 Other Methods to take Input from user:
 * ``getchar()``:- The C library's int getchar(void) function reads a character from standard input (an unsigned char).This is the same as using getc with stdin as an argument.

-* ``gets()``:- Reads characters from the standard input (stdin) and saves them as a C string in str until a newline character or the end of the file is reached.

  ```
  // C program to demonstrate getchar() method